 The success of our business is dependent, to a large extent, on our ability to attract and retain key employees, in particular our senior officers.
 Our business may be adversely affected if labor market conditions make it difficult for us to replace our current key officers with individuals having equivalent qualifications and experience at compensation levels competitive for our industry.
 In particular, because of the shortage of experienced underwriters and claims personnel who have experience or training in the liquor liability sector of the insurance industry, replacing key employees in that line of our business could be challenging.
-Our key officers include Arron K. Sutherland, our President and Chief Executive Officer, Michael R. Smith, our Vice President - Chief Financial Officer, Norman D. Schmeichel, our Vice President - Chief Underwriting Officer, Julia B. Suiter, our Vice President - Chief Legal Officer, and Kathleen S. Springer, our Vice President - Chief Human Resources Officer.
-These key officers have an average of more than 23 years of experience in the property and casualty insurance industry.
+Our key officers include: Arron K. Sutherland, our President and Chief Executive Officer, Michael R. Smith, our Vice President - Chief Financial Officer, Norman D. Schmeichel, our Vice President - Chief Information Officer, Howard J. Beck, our Vice President - Chief Underwriting Officer, Julia B. Suiter, our Chief Legal Officer, and Kathleen S. Springer, our Chief Human Resources Officer.
+These key officers have an average of more than 20 years of experience in the property and casualty insurance industry.

 We do not have agreements not to compete or employment agreements with our employees, except for our employment agreement with Mr. Sutherland and change in control agreements with certain officers, including Messrs.
 Smith, Schmeichel, and Beck, and Mesdames Suiter and Springer.
-Our employment agreement with Mr. Sutherland and change in control agreements have change of control provisions that provide for certain payments and the continuation of certain benefits in the event such officer is terminated without cause, or such officer voluntarily quits for good reason after a change in control.
+Each of our employment agreement with Mr. Sutherland and change in control agreements has change of control provisions that provide for certain payments and the continuation of certain benefits in the event such officer is terminated without cause or such officer voluntarily quits for good reason after a change in control.